-- Mini lessons sequencing events, identifying characters' feelings and thoughts, - Identifying temporal words and phrases. - Practice identifying and writing a complete conclusion. - Identify dialogue in a text and then write sentences that contain dialogue.
+- Mini lessons sequencing events, identifying characters' feelings and thoughts, - Identifying temporal words, phrases, and clauses. - Practice identifying and writing a complete conclusion in a paragraph. - Identify dialogue in a text and then write sentences that contain dialogue.

 Necessary vocabulary:

 Directions: Identify necessary vocabulary that teachers need to identify for students to know and learn during the instructional unit.